Ivy Bonsai Guide: How To Care For Your Ivy Bonsai (Hedera helix) Like A Pro!

 In general, ivy bonsai trees should be watered regularly, especially during times of high heat and humidity.
 You can reduce the amount of water during winters.

-Fertilizing your ivy bonsai is important if you want it to stay healthy and looking its best.
+Fertilizing your ivy bonsai is important if you want it to stay healthy and look its best.
 Feed your ivy bonsai every fortnight using a balanced liquid fertilizer.

 Pruning and Styling: